KyleMayes/clang-sys/README.md

 ### Dynamic

-First, the `libclang` shared library will be searched for in the directory provided by the `LIBCLANG_PATH` environment variable if it was set.
-If this fails, the directory returned by `llvm-config --libdir` will be searched.
-Failing that, the directories in the `LD_LIBRARY_PATH` environment variable will be searched.
-If none of these approaches is successful, a list of likely directories will be searched (e.g., `/usr/local/lib` on Linux).
+`libclang` shared libraries will be searched for in the following directories:

+* the directory provided by the `LIBCLANG_PATH` environment variable
+* the directory returned by `llvm-config --libdir`
+* the directories provided by `LD_LIBRARY_PATH` environment variable
+* a list of likely directories for the target platform (e.g., `/usr/local/lib` on Linux)

 On Linux, running an executable that has been dynamically linked to `libclang` may require you to add a path to `libclang.so` to the `LD_LIBRARY_PATH` environment variable.
 The same is true on OS